Effective Date: July 16, 2026

 6.1 Information Collected

 Participation Data.
-When you vote or submit ideas, Change.org collects your name, email address, postal address, timestamps, and the content of your statements and votes.
+When you vote or submit ideas, Change.org collects your name, email address, and ZIP code, depending on the dialogue you are participating in.
+Change.org always collects timestamps and the content of your ideas and votes.
+Some dialogues may also ask participants to optionally provide political affiliation and demographic (e.g. age, race) information.

 Browser Identifier.
 To recognize your participation and prevent duplicate voting, Change.org stores a browser-specific identifier in cookies/local storage.
 It is not portable across browsers/devices.
 We do not use this identifier for advertising or cross-site tracking.

-Optional Survey Data (Contact and Demographics).
+Optional Event Survey Data (Contact and Demographics).
 If you complete our optional surveys to express interest in participating in events, we collect your contact information (e.g. name, email address, phone number) and demographics (e.g., age range, city).
 You may choose not to answer.
-We do not sell or "share" this information for cross-context behavioral advertising and do not link it to your public statements/votes.
+We do not sell or "share" this information for cross-context behavioral advertising and do not link it to your public ideas or votes.
+If you indicate interest in participating in events, you also consent to the recording and use of video and audio from those events in marketing materials.

 6.2 How We Use Your Information